utengrexpo/EngineeringExpoMainSite/README.md

 Make sure you create a personal access token in order to gain local access and commit to a development branch (not master!)
 Only once successful changes are made, a pull request should be made, and the live site updated by pulling from master.

 On the utweb server, you may not be able to pull unless you update the .netrc file on your profile.
-Every user who wants to pull master and update live site must do this.

-Just paste this command into the terminal:
+Every user who wants to pull master and update live site must do this on the utweb server.
+When you are on the linux server through ssh, just paste the following command into the terminal:

-echo "machine github.com login utengrexpo password <replace-with-personal-access-token>" > ~/.netrc

-and replace <replace-with-personal-access-token> with the real personal access token of utengrexpo for that year.
+`echo "machine github.com login utengrexpo password <replace-with-personal-access-token>" > ~/.netrc` and replace `<replace-with-personal-access-token>` with the real personal access token of utengrexpo for that year.

+It's crucial that you try changes on your local machine first when developing, and not on the live site!
+Future pubweb leads, when adding collaborators (including yourself), make sure you only give access to change the non-master branch.
+Then make a pull request to master from the utengrexpo account on github.com, then finally from the utweb server, to make sure that we don't unintentionally push unecessary changes when trying out experimental layouts and designs.

 ## Branches